kincl/blog/content/posts/scusa-disk-image.md

 In order to achieve our simplified set of operations we moved from providing a ISO image to just providing a compressed disk image.
-One of the nice side effects of the Raspberry PI movement is that there are now an abundance of high quality tools that will take a disk iamge and copy it to removable media such as [Balena Etcher](https://www.balena.io/etcher/).
+One of the nice side effects of the Raspberry PI movement is that there are now an abundance of high quality tools that will take a disk image and copy it to removable media such as [Balena Etcher](https://www.balena.io/etcher/).

 ## Building an Image